englekk/handbook-docs/Fuse/03 - UI Components.md

 </NativeViewHost>
 ```

-To initialize and manipulate the map camera, use the `Latitude`, `Longitude`, `Zoom`, `Tilt` and `Bearing` properties, all of which are two-way bindable. `Zoom` takes values in platform specific ranges, with meters above ground on iOS and a "zoom factor" on Android.
+To initialize and manipulate the map camera, use the `Latitude`, `Longitude`, `Zoom`, `Tilt` and `Bearing` properties, all of which are two-way bindable.
+`Zoom` follows Google's "zoom levels", which can be read about in detail [here](https://developers.google.com/maps/documentation/static-maps/intro#Zoomlevels).

 The map can be further customised by setting the rendering style using the `Style` property and the `MapStyle` enum.
 Options are `Normal`, `Satellite` and `Hybrid`.